HELLO MY LOVELY READERS <3

 “BEEP BEEP BEEP BEEP!!!”
 My alarm went off harshly.

-Damn, forgot to turn down my volume.
-I looked at my phone and slid the alarm off.
+Damn, forgot to turn down my volume after listening to music to help falling asleep.
+I looked at my phone and slide the alarm off.
 The time flashing in my face.
-‘7:30 pm’ ..
+‘7:30 pm’.
 I rolled my eyes and sighed.
 Working nights were stressful but awesome, some of the best times of my life.
 Working as an ER nurse had its perks and I never ran out of stories from it.

 A picture of me and my mother came into my vision.
 We parted ways years ago, but my heart still thinks she’ll come back to me.
-She must be traveling the world with her new husband by now.
-I haven’t heard a word from her in six years..
+She must be remarried by now I would imagine.
+I haven’t heard a word from her in three years.

-Shrugging I placed the picture back on my nightstand, stretched and got out of bed and into the bathroom.
+Shrugging away the thoughts I placed the picture back on my nightstand, stretched and got out of bed and into the bathroom.
 I glanced at myself in the mirror.
-My untamed dark red hair fell around my face.
+My untamed dark red hair fell around my face in a heap.
 I locked eyes with myself.
 My hazel eyes blankly staring back at me.

 I had bought my house a little over a year ago when I started working at the ER.
 Most of my coworkers wanted me to room with them in the city, but I hated the city.
-Besides the mer 15 minutes more to my drive time wasn’t going to hurt, but city noise all day when you sleep all day.. that I couldn’t stand.
+Besides the mere 15 minutes more to my drive time wasn’t going to hurt, but city noise all day when you sleep all day; that I couldn’t stand.